 Prince William and Kate Middleton requested donations when they got married in 2011.
 During that time, they set up the Charitable Gift Fund.

 The couple chose 26 charities for their guests to send donations, and the fund raised more than one $1.3 million.
-Considering that Markle and Prince Harry are devoted to giving back, it’s likely they will follow suit.
+Considering that Markle and Prince Harry are devoted to giving back, it’s not surprising they decided to follow suit.

 Next: Wildly extravagant wedding gifts.